linuxmint/cinnamon-spices-desklets/moonlight-clock@torchipeppo/README.md

 ## Compatibility
 Developed, tested and extensively used by the author on Cinnamon 5.0.7 and Cinnamon 6.0.

 Likely to work in near-future versions.
-May also work in some previous versions, but it's untested there, so there's no guarantee.
+Unlikely to work in too many older versions due to a simplification made for ease of maintenance.